We have been using 'remote controlled multirotor helicopter' since 2008.

 - Natuurbeelden, Beeld & Geluid – The Netherlands & Dutch Caribe

 - Living on the Edge – VARA & Vogelbescherming NL, Wildlife Documentary – Burkina Faso, Morocco

 - De Nieuwe Wildernis, Cinema Filmand 3 part TV Series (VARA) – The Netherlands

 - Oost Groningen Commercial – National Geographic – The Netherlands

 - BMW – Fullrunner Hybrid Event Dontblogaboutthis.com – Germany

 - L4 – Tranquillity (Music Video)

 - Chernobyl's Radioactive Wolves – BBC, ORF NDR, PBS – Belarus

 in "Feature & Planning: Michael J. Sanderson: The Pioneer Drone Cinematographer", Photoworld, page 42 to 47 (February 2018) - China

-About Jungles (Planet Earth II)
+excerpt about Jungles (Planet Earth II):